The FAQs comprise of two parts:

 What are the advantages of pursuing a MADJ program over traditional journalism programs?

-We equip students with the skills the Digital Age demands, as well as the broader perspective required to understand and anticipate the forces reshaping the industry.
+We equip students with the skills the Digital Age demands, as well as the broader perspective required to understand and anticipate the forces to reshape the industry.

 How long does it take to complete a MADJ program?